Hard Water in Your Home

 Do you have a white scale build-up on your faucets and appliances that is difficult to remove?

-When hard water flows through your plumbing system, it reacts with the linings of your pipes.
-This can leave behind mineral deposits and scaling that will eventually reduce water flow or clog the plumbing system that ultimately requires pipe replacement.
+When water flows through your plumbing system, it reacts with the linings of your pipes.
+This can leave behind mineral deposits and scaling that will eventually reduce the flow or clog the plumbing system, and ultimately requires pipe replacement.
 Faucets, valves, and showerheads will often become clogged with deposits as well.

 Dishwashers, coffee makers, and washing machines are prone to the mineral buildup that contributes to inefficient and costly operation.
 As the minerals build-up in these types of appliances, the efficiency of the heating element reduces and the time needed to heat the water increases.
 If the appliance heating cycle is on a timer, it may never reach the appropriate temperature.
 This layer of scale can actually cause the heating element to burn out, reducing the lifespan of the appliance and can become very costly.